willnotwish/pi-pico-experiments/docs/leds.md

 If this works, we could go for R(red) = 150 R, and R (green/blue) = 100 R.

-Uh oh.
-There's a problem.
-Although the datasheet shows six connectors, the devices I have only have four.
+**Uh oh.
+There's a problem.** Although the datasheet shows six connectors, the devices I have only have four.
 Presumably there's a common connection to the three LEDs.

-After some tests with my multimeter, I think it's the anodes (+) that are connected together.
+After some tests with my multimeter, I think it's the anodes (+) that are connected together, to the common.

+**Or maybe not.
+They could be completely different: the SK812 with a controller chip built in.
+If so, that changes things.**